pallets/flask/docs/python3.rst

 Unless you require absolute compatibility, you should be fine with Python 3 nowadays.
 Most libraries and Flask extensions have been ported by now and using Flask with Python 3 is generally a smooth ride.
-However, you might occasionally encounter encoding problems.
+However, keep in mind that most libraries (including Werkzeug and Flask) might not quite as stable on Python 3 yet.
+You might therefore sometimes run into bugs that are usually encoding-related.

 The majority of the upgrade pain is in the lower-level libararies like Flask and Werkzeug and not in the actual high-level application code.
 For